blackducksoftware/hub/README.containers.md

 ### Scalability

-This container should be scalable, but this has not been tested yet.
+There should only be a single instance of this container.
+It currently cannot be scaled.

 ### Links/Ports